 Medical & Surgical Colleagues

-My network of colleagues at King's College Hospital, across London and beyond, can help me consider your case more thoroughly.
-This includes our excellent diagnostic imaging team at King's, the phlebotomy team and laboratory staff to make sure your blood tests are taken, analysed and reported appropriately and for patients needing specialised endocrinology tests our Planned Investigation Unit is here for you.
+Most of our network of colleagues is at King's College Hospital, but it includes colleagues across London and beyond, they can help us consider your care more thoroughly.
+This includes our excellent diagnostic imaging teams at King's, The Shard and at 25 Harley Street; our phlebotomy teams and laboratory staff who will make sure your blood tests are taken, analysed and reported appropriately.
+For patients needing specialised endocrinology tests we can do these at King's in clinic, or on the Planned Investigation Unit (these are both only taking very few patients at present), or in our investigation suite at The Shard, or Diagnostic Centre at 25 Harley Street.

 To help ensure you get the best care we may discuss your case, if appropriate, within our multidisciplinary team.
-This includes Miss Shree Datta and Mr Haitham Hamoda in Gynaecology and Fertility Medicine, Miss Sweta Rai in Dermatology, Professor Michael Heneghan and Dr Deepak Joshi in Hepatology, Dr Satish Jayawardene in Nephrology, Drs Bu' Hayee, Sukh Chatu and Guy Chung-Faye in Gastroenterology (including diagnostic and therapeutic endoscopy), Mr Krishna Menon in `
+This includes Miss Shree Datta and Mr Haitham Hamoda in gynaecology and fertility medicine, Miss Sweta Rai in dermatology, Professor Michael Heneghan and Dr Deepak Joshi in liver medicine/ hepatology, Dr Satish Jayawardene in nephrology, Drs Bu' Hayee, Sukh Chatu and Guy Chung-Faye in gastroenterology (including diagnostic and therapeutic endoscopy), Mr Krishna Menon in `

-For general medicine in more elderly patients, and those with movement disorders (including Parkinson's disease, parkinson's mimics, restless legs and tremors), cerebrovascular disease, falls, continence problems I work with and trust the opinions of my close clinical colleague Dr Prash Reddy (a specialist Neurogeriatrician who also consults on our Acute Health and Ageing Ward and works in the Frailty Unit here at King's, alongside his work in The Guthrie Clinic and London Bridge Hospitals); and Dr Amit Patel in respiratory medicine, who is not only a very good general physician and expert in respiratory medicine but also works alongside Dr Reddy and me providing emergency general medicine care here at King's.
+For general medicine in more elderly patients, cognitive assessments, and those with movement disorders (including Parkinson's disease, parkinson's mimics, restless legs and tremors), cerebrovascular disease, falls, continence problems I work with and trust the opinions of my close clinical colleague Dr Prashanth Reddy, he is a specialist Neurogeriatrician who also works our Acute Health and Ageing Ward and Frailty Units here at King's, alongside his work in The Guthrie Clinic and London Bridge Hospitals..

-Dietician - Ms Gabby Ramlan is an Advanced Diabetes Specialist Dietician at the North Middlesex Hospital.
+Ms Gabby Ramlan is an Advanced Diabetes Specialist Dietician at the North Middlesex Hospital, she and I have worked together helping patients for over 12 years now, and we continue to do so because I think she is the best at what she does for our patients.
 She will arrange consultations in London by arrangement.
 To contact her please ask a question via the website in the first instance.

 If you need help managing diabetes, improving your overall sugar control and HbA1c, avoiding hypoglycaemia; are worried about gaining weight on insulin or sulfonylureas (for example gliclazide, glipizide or glibenclamide), want to reduce the gastrointestinal side effects of metformin then you ought to see a dietician.